onqtam/headjack/docs/how/unsorted/roadmap.md

 strategy: We could individually give 100 “credit boost” credits initially so we can directly port our current importance graph that we all contain in our heads.
 The great reset - bootstrapping a brand new importance graph as a starting point

+We’re doing an uncapped and perpetuating open financing round

 strategy:
 we can "import" a part of the web simply by making entries with a message type with an external URI pointing to a traditional page and then allow for commenting and voting and whatnot